CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 ### Launching

 Double-click on `TaSc.jar` to start the application.
-The application window (shown in *Figure 2*) should appear within a few seconds.
+The application window (as shown in *Figure 2*) should appear within a few seconds.

 <img src="images/Ui-MainWindow.png" width="600"><br>
 *Figure 2: TaSc application window*